Ready to start or grow your membership site?

 To set up an Event, select “Events” in the Marketing Suite in your Kajabi admin area.
 Give your Event a name.
 Select the date and time of the event.
 Then generate excitement by sending out emails at predefined times to help drum up interest in what you have to share.

-With Kajabi Pipelines, much of the work of creating a marketing campaign for your webinar is already done for you.
+With Kajabi Funnels, much of the work of creating a marketing campaign for your webinar is already done for you.
 If you choose this pre-defined pipeline, Kajabi automatically creates all of the pages associated with hosting a webinar, including the registration page, thank-you page, and the webinar page where your live event will take place.

 Alternatively, you can create your own Automation.
 Just choose from a list of marketing tasks (like sending them an email) that you want to trigger when someone registers for your webinar.